dsouzaalroy/stock_analysis/README.md

 # Option Pricing App

-This is a simple web application that retrieves options data from Yahoo Finance using [yfinance](https://pypi.org/project/yfinance/) and [yahooquery](https://pypi.org/project/yahooquery/1.1.0/), and uses Black-Scholes model to calculate the theoretical call price.
+This is a simple web application that retrieves options data from Yahoo Finance using [yfinance](https://pypi.org/project/yfinance/) and [yahooquery](https://pypi.org/project/yahooquery/1.1.0/), and uses a Black-Scholes model to calculate the theoretical call price.
 The application is built using Flask as the backend and ReactJS as the frontend.
 Features

 * Retrieve options data from Yahoo Finance